-‘Love Blossoms’: Hallmark Movie–Belgium Perfume Maker Needs Secret Ingredient
+‘Love Blossoms’: Hallmark Movie — Belgium Perfume Maker Needs Secret Ingredient

-You know that a movie is well worth watching when the plot is based around the words Belgium and perfume.
-This weekend, Hallmark Channel will debut Love Blossoms–a romantic drama about a woman who inherits her father’s perfume corporation, which leaves her stuck between choosing her own dreams or continuing her dad’s legacy.
-Love Blossoms is directed by Jonathan Wright and written by Julie Kim and Karine Marwood.
+You know that a movie is well worth watching when the plot is based around the words “Belgium” and “perfume.”
+This weekend, Hallmark Channel will debut Love Blossoms — a romantic drama about a woman who inherits her father’s perfume corporation, which leaves her stuck between choosing her own dreams or continuing her dad’s legacy.
+Love Blossoms was directed by Jonathan Wright and was written by Julie Kim and Karine Marwood.
 It stars Shantel VanSanten and Victor Webster.

 15 DAYS away from today #LoveBlossoms premieres!! @therealshantel @webstervictor pic.twitter.com/E66vHZKxGg